pepellou/SpanishIsHard/chapters/speed.md

 # Spanish is spoken too fast

 I have to be honest.
-Whenever someone complains a new language sounds "too fast" I think it's a bit unfair: you're just a beginner, it's not the language's fault that you can't still understand it fluently.
+Whenever someone complains syaing that a new language sounds "too fast" I think it's a bit unfair: you're just a beginner.
+It's not the language's fault that you can't understand it fluently yet!
-Your brain will definitely need some practice until you improve your listening speed.
+Your brain needs ome practice until you improve your listening speed.

 But one thing is true about Spanish: it has more synalephas than English.